JustinLove/onelife-client-patches/README.md

 ### yum-hover

 Food item descriptions show Yum or Meh.
-Edible items are highlighted green (yum) or red (meh) on cursor over.
+Edible items and some precuros items are highlighted green (yum) or red (meh) on cursor over.

 `settings/showYumHover.ini` (0 to disable this feature)